Chitwan District

-Chitwan District (/ˈtʃɪtəˌwʌn/, चितवन, /ne/) is one of seventy-seven districts of Nepal, and takes up the southwestern corner of Bagmati Province.
-Bharatpur, largest city of Nepal after Kathmandu, is its administrative centre.
-It covers 2238.39 km2, and in 2011 had a population of 579,984 (279,087 male and 300,897 female) people.
-Bharatpur is the commercial and service centre of South Central Nepal and a major destination for higher education, health care and transportation in the region.
+Chitwan District (/ˈtʃɪtəˌwʌn/, चितवन, /ne/) is one of seventy-seven districts of Nepal, and takes up the southwestern corner of Bagmati Province which covers 2238.39 km2, and in 2011 had a population of 579,984 (279,087 male and 300,897 female) people.
+Bharatpur is its administrative centre which is the commercial and service centre of South Central Nepal and a major destination for higher education, health care and transportation in the region.
 Chitwan lies in the Terai region of Nepal.
 It is in the drainage basin of the Gandaki River and is roughly triangular, taking that river as its meandering northwestern border, and a modest watershed border, with India, as the basis of its southern limit.